cjgomezr/cjgomezr/README.md

 # Hi there 👋
 Welcome to my GitHub page.
-I am passionate about automation and software development, with expertise using UiPath, PAD, and Python.
+I am passionate about automation and software development, with expertise using UiPath, PAD, and React Js.
 I specialize in creating innovative ideas.

 ## 🔧 Technologies & Tools
 - Automation tools: UiPath and Power Automate.